tankerkiller125/graphgrc/docs/scf/gov-012-statusreportingtogoverningbody.md

 # SCF - GOV-01.2 - Status Reporting To Governing Body
-Mechanisms exist to provide governance oversight reporting and recommendations to those entrusted to make executive decisions about matters considered material to the organization's cybersecurity & data protection program.
+Mechanisms exist to provide governance oversight reporting and recommendations to those entrusted to make executive decisions about matters considered material to the organization’s cybersecurity & data protection program.
 ## Mapped framework controls
 ### ISO 27001
 - [7.4.a](../iso27001/7.md#74a)